astronomer/docs/software_versioned_docs/version-0.30/image-architecture.md

 If you're running the Astronomer Certified Docker image with the Astronomer platform, there are a few ways you can configure environment variables.
 For more information, read [Environment Variables](environment-variables.md).

 Astronomer Certified supports the same environment variables as Apache Airflow.
-For a list of all configurable environment variables, read the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html).
+For a list of all configurable environment variables, read the [Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html).

 The following table lists the essential environment variables used when running Airflow with Astronomer Certified.
 Only environment variables explicitly defined in the Dockerfile are listed here; all other environment variables have the same default value as they have in OSS Airflow.